alamine53/myhugowebsite/content/posts/01_playoffs.md

 ### Summary

-In this post, I apply the concept of regression discontinuity to estimate the value of playoff experience in the NBA.
+I apply the concept of regression discontinuity to estimate the value of playoff experience in the NBA.
 I find that, on average, 8th seeds (those who barely make the playoffs) gain 8 percent additional wins relative to 9th seeds (those who barely miss it) going into the next season.
 These results are subject to vary given the small sample size.

 ### Background